Stacyville, Maine

 Stacyville is a town in Penobscot County, Maine, United States, in the foothills of Mount Katahdin.
 The population was 380 at the 2020 census.

 It achieved national prominence in 1939 when 12-year-old Donn Fendler was lost on Katahdin for nine days, before being found in Stacyville on July 25, 1939.
-He was found by a searcher by the name of Nelson McMoran.

 Geography

 According to the United States Census Bureau, the town has a total area of 39.54 sqmi, of which 39.53 sqmi is land and 0.01 sqmi is water.